 - Kinetics, Energetics, and Bioreactor Design (MBIOTECH 476-1)

-- Properties & Separation of Biologically Produced Molecules (MBIOTECH 476-2)
+- Properties and Separation of Biologically Produced Molecules (MBIOTECH 476-2)

 - Technology Commercialization Fundamentals (MBIOTECH 410)